Dominique92/Leaflet.GeoJSON.Ajax/README.md

 o Poly:
 * Any of the following [L.Path options](http://leafletjs.com/reference.html#path-options)

-o General / display a label when hovering the feature:
+o Display a label when hovering the feature:
 * `title: <string>,` // Hover label
 * `remanent: <boolean> | default=false,` // Whether or not the label remains when the mouse leaves the property area or when hovering another feature
 * `popupAnchor: [<int>, <int>] | default=[middle,top]`, // Point from which the popup should open relative to the iconAnchor
 * `labelClass: <string>,` // Optional: CSS class to apply to the label

-o General / display a popup when clicking the feature:
+o Display a popup when clicking the feature:
 * `popup: <string>,` // Popup label
 * `popupAnchor`,
 * `popupClass,`

-o General / action when clicking the feature:
+o Action when clicking the feature:
 * `url: <string>,` // Url where to navigate when the feature is clicked

+o General:
 * Or any of the following [L.GeoJSON options](http://leafletjs.com/reference.html#geojson-options)

 ### <geoJson> URL return must respect the [geoJson format](http://geojson.org/geojson-spec.html):